-The fixing of these structures on roofs and chimneys can also contribute to physical damage and possible loss of original fabric and detail.
-The location and design of site facilities such as mail boxes, garbage storage areas, external storage facilities, clothes drying areas and laundry facilities can impact upon the appearance and overall character of the area and must be carefully considered.
+The location and design of other site facilities such as mail boxes, garbage storage areas, external storage facilities, clothes drying areas and laundry facilities can also have a detrimental impact upon the appearance and overall character of the area and must be carefully considered.

-- O1 To retain the character of the significant roofscapes of the Warsons Bay HCA, particularly when viewed from elevated locations. - O2 To ensure that site facilities are unobtrusive and do not adversely affect original fabric and details of roofs and chimneys. - To ensure that site facilities are unobtrusive and their design and location do not adversely affect the character of individual buildings and the streetscapes.
+- O1 To retain the character of the significant roofscapes of the Watsons Bay HCA, particularly when viewed from elevated locations. - O2 To ensure that site facilities are unobtrusive and do not adversely affect original fabric and details of roofs and chimneys. - O3 To ensure that site facilities are unobtrusive and their design and location do not adversely affect the character of individual buildings and the streetscapes. - O4 To ensure that roofs are not cluttered by intrusive site facilities. - O5 To minimise visual and acoustic impacts on adjoining properties.